A Natural Approach

 5 natural elements

 According to yogic philosophy as listed in the Taitiriya Upanishad, each human being has 5 koshas, or layers of being, that encase the soul, layer by layer.
 These sheaths encase, interact, & interpenetrate each other.
 In order to achieve harmonic homeostasis, what yogi’s refer to as spiritual enlightenment, all 5 sheaths must be in syncopated balance & supporting one another fully without gap, interruption, or conflict.
-In our practice, we approach through the 5 natural elements of earth, water, fire, air, & space, with each element corresponding to a kosha:

 1. Annamaya Kosha (Physical Body): Earth Element

-2. Pranamaya Kosha (Mental Body): Water Element
+2. Pranamaya Kosha (Energy Body): Water Element

 3. Manomaya Kosha (Mental Body): Fire Element